 Until 2022, Jennifer A Rasmussen was the Chief Operating Officer of FSM Capital Management, LLC ("FSM").
-FSM has a Solicitor's Agreement with Ancora under which FSM may earn a portion of the fee collected by Ancora for referral of its accounting clients.
-In 2022 and 2021 Ancora paid fees under such agreement in the amounts of \$313,231 and \$254,583, respectively.
+FSM has a Solicitor's Agreement with the Advisor under which FSM may earn a portion of the fee collected by the Advisor for referral of its accounting clients.
+In 2022 and 2021, the Advisor paid fees under such agreement in the amounts of \$313,231 and \$254,583, respectively.
 Ms. Rasmussen was not an owner of FSM and did not derive any direct personal benefit from such relationship.
+Ms. Rasmussen is currently an employee of Sikich, who acquired her prior employer, Thornhill Financial, LLC, in 2023 and who has a Solicitor's Agreement with the Advisor under which they may earn a portion of the fee collected by the Advisor for referral of its accounting clients.
+Ms. Rasmussen was not an owner of Sikich and does not derive any direct personal benefit from such relationship.